Posted by SainSmart on

 Toggle Rotary Mode

-$101 is set to 84 in accordance with the user manual that comes with the rotary axis.
-When the button is clicked a second time, $101 reverts to the original value of 80.
+• $101 is set to 84 as per the user manual for the rotary axis.
+Clicking the button again will revert it to 80.

-From this perspective, you can consider that the right is the top and the left is the bottom.
-There is nothing, in particular, stopping you from flipping the rotary axis around, but please note that the orientation in LaserGRBL would have to be reversed as well.
+From this perspective, right is the top and left is the bottom.
+If you flip the rotary axis, remember to reverse the orientation in LaserGRBL.

-As you can see with the image above, taken from LaserGRBL, the engraving has been rotated clockwise by 90 degrees so that it will engrave in the proper orientation.
-The end result from this orientation can be seen below:
+The engraving has been rotated clockwise by 90 degrees for proper orientation.
+The final result can be seen below:

 Step 3: Sizing Your Engraving

-Once you select "Next" on the Import Raster Image page, you will see a new window which is called "Target Image".
-This window is important because it establishes:
+After selecting "Next" on the Import Raster Image page, a new window called "Target Image" will appear.
+This window establishes:

 • The size of your engraving.